sanskrit/raw_etexts_english/blogs/manasataramgini/2015-11-27_turkic-miscellany-plucking-the-red-apple.md

 +++
-title = "Turkic miscellany: plucking the redxa0apple"
+title = "Turkic miscellany: plucking the red apple"

 +++
 In 527 CE Justinian became the emperor at Constantinople.
 He is